wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 - In [#s](#the-art-and-nonsense-of-prompt-engineering), we'll look at how to use prompt testing as a form of unit-testing for your prompts.
-- In chapter 5, we'll use integration testing to validate that the LLM can make tool calls by applying integration tests.
+- In [#s](#prompt-testing-and-monitoring), we'll use integration testing to validate that the LLM can make tool calls by applying integration tests.
-- In chapter 6, we dive into integration tests for a combination of search and an LLM.
+- In [#s](#enhancing-llms-with-tools), we dive into integration tests for a combination of search and an LLM.

 {#llmops-monitoring}
 ## Monitoring and evaluation of your application